Charles Eisenstein: Climate—A New Story

 Climate—A New Story was published in 2018.
 It is described as 'flipping the script on climate change', and addresses the framing, tactics and goals of our approach to environmental issues.
 Eisenstein proposes that if we were to feel that the rivers, forests, and creatures of the natural and material world were sacred or at least valuable in their own right, then our response might be more wholesome and ultimately effective.
 He decries valuing the living world simply for its carbon credits or for preventing the extinction of one species or another.

-Other work

-Eisenstein has published op-ed pieces in The Guardian and The Huffington Post on topics including genetic modification, the patenting of seeds and debt.
-He is a contributing editor at the website Reality Sandwich.
-He appeared on Oprah Winfrey's Super Soul Sunday on July 16, 2017.

-Eisenstein periodically publishes essays on his website.
+The Coronation

+In the early stages of the COVID-19 pandemic in March 2020, Eisenstein published a viral essay called "The Coronation" on his website.
+In this essay, he argued that the nascent global pandemic presented an opportunity for collective spiritual transformation, if systems of political, medical, and informational control are resisted.
+Over the course of the pandemic, he wrote several more essays on his website and in his newsletter expressing vaccine skepticism, questioning public health measures such as masking, social distancing, lockdowns, vaccine passports and vaccine mandates.
+He also expressed ongoing concern that the pandemic was being used as an excuse for governments to act in an authoritarian manner, and drew on René Girard's mimetic theory to argue that those who chose not to be vaccinated were being scapegoated by society and government authorities.
+Eisenstein's positions on COVID-19 vaccines and public health measures led his publisher, North Atlantic Books, to part ways with him in 2021.
+Chelsea Green Publishing later published these essays in book form as The Coronation: Essays From the Covid Moment.